tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/Android SDK/快速入门_intl.md

-This document provides an overview that makes it easy for Android developers to debug and integrate the APIs for Game Multimedia Engine.
+This getting started for Android article is trying to help Android developers debug and integrate APIs for Tencent Cloud's Game Multimedia Engine (GME).

 ## How to Use